| Home | Fourth of July | Index |

 Their flag protects them as they grow.

 At the end of the 19th century, millions of immigrants poured into a country beset with social unrest.
 Many people believed America needed some symbol to tie the nation's peoples together.
-The first widely used pledge of allegiance was written by a Colonel Balch of New York.
-It was a simple pledge of fealty and devotion: "I give my heart and my hand to my country -- one country, one language, one flag."
+The first widely used pledge of allegiance was written by Colonel Balch of New York.
+It was a simple pledge of fealty and devotion: "I give my heart and my hand to my country--one country, one language, one flag."

 (Johnny Cash)